 Ever heard of the Las Vegas Bowl?
-There's a chance you haven't.
-It among the newest bowl games in college football, having debuted in 1992.
-But you better believe you'll be hearing more about Las Vegas Bowl odds in the years to come.
-It isn't part of the college football playoff, so it doesn't help determine who plays in the National Championship, but NCAA football odds are hot property for each and every bowl game.
+There’s a chance you haven’t.
+It is among the newest bowl games in college football, having debuted in 1992.
+But you better believe you’ll be hearing more about Las Vegas Bowl odds in the years to come.
+It isn’t part of the college football playoff, so it doesn’t help determine who plays in the National Championship, but NCAA football odds are hot property for each and every bowl game.

 There’s no reason to expect that the Las Vegas Bowl will be any different.
 It is being played in the sports-gambling capital of the United States, and the NCAA is so confident in its future success that they’ve moved its location, scheduling it to be played in the 65,000-seat Allegiant Stadium.